 Teaching English online is a relatively flexible side gig.
 However, there are some important aspects of VIPKid’s curriculum and scheduling to know.

-Each class is 25 minutes long.
+You instruct students in 25-minute classes.
 Teachers also take five minutes to leave comments for students and their parents following a class, meaning you can teach a maximum of two classes per hour.
 You never have to communicate directly with parents.

 Unlike EF Education First, VIPKid places an emphasis on using props during your lessons and even encourages creating a backdrop that’s bright and welcoming for your virtual students.
 Teachers commonly use props such as gold stars or smiley faces to signal a student has done well, but VIPKid recommends a range of supplementary tools.

-VIPKid doesn’t have an hourly work requirement for teachers, so you can set your own schedule.
+VIPKid doesn’t have an hourly work requirement for teachers, so you can set your own hours.
 However, VIPKid recommends that you be available at least 7.5 hours per week to maximize the number of classes parents schedule you to lead.

 - Monday to Friday: Weekdays 6am to 9am EST